smishra2209/bookreaper/README.md

 To run the project:

-1. Run 'npm install' command through terminal
+1. Start MongoDb.
+2. Run npm install from terminal.
+3. Run 'node seed.js' from terminal.
-2. Run 'npm start'
+4. Run 'npm start'
-3. Use postman to post all the books from the booksList.txt on the request URL ('localhost:3000/shop/createBook'.
-4. Sign up for a new account.
+5. Sign up for a new account.
-5. Login and continue.
+6. Login and continue.